akrzos/cfme-performance/README.md

 # cfme-performance

-A WIP repo with the goal to provide end-to-end CFME/Miq performance analysis and testing.
+A repo with the goal to provide end-to-end CFME/ManageIQ performance analysis and testing.

 ## Major Components